MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/manage-technical-support.md

 [Administration of Business Central Online](tenant-administration.md)
 [Administration of Business Central On-Premises](Administration.md)

-## Survey
+## Help us understand

-Help us understand if you use Microsoft's custom Help toolkit.
-Take the survey in English here: [https://forms.office.com/r/A4cUJgjkD1](https://forms.office.com/r/A4cUJgjkD1).
+We want to learn more about how people use Microsoft's [custom Help toolkit](https://github.com/microsoft/dynamics365smb-custom-help).
+Take the survey (in English) and help us understand: [https://forms.office.com/r/A4cUJgjkD1](https://forms.office.com/r/A4cUJgjkD1).